Solvability of the Neumann problem for elliptic equations in chord-arc domains with very big pieces of good superdomains: Introduction

-If we have a representation of the solution \(u\) of the variational Neumann problem via the Neumann function, then we can loosely express it as:

-where \(\tilde{\partial}_j\) represents the appropriate version of the tangential partial derivatives.
+where \(\tilde{\partial}_j\) represents an appropriate version of the tangential partial derivatives.
 Now, it is clear that \(\nabla_t N(x, \xi)\) plays the role that the Poisson kernel plays in the Dirichlet problem, which, in nice domains, coincides with \(\partial_{\nu_A} G(x, \xi)\) (here \(G(\cdot, \cdot)\) stands for the Green function).
-Therefore, due to the lack of information about the sign of the partial derivatives of the Neumann function on the boundary, we cannot hope to define some positive Neumann harmonic measure and apply the maximum principle.
+Due to the lack of information about the sign of the partial derivatives of the Neumann function on the boundary, we cannot hope to be able to introduce some kind of positive Neumann harmonic measure and apply the maximum principle.
+We remark that in Section \ref{sec-roughneumann} we will introduce another more hands-on dual version of the Neumann problem which will be better suited for our purposes.

 \vv

 Our proof of Theorem \ref{teobigpi} uses a good $\lambda$ type argument applied to the rough Neumann problem together with a bootstrapping procedure which requires to work with a weak $(p',p')$ version of the solvability of the rough Neumann problem.
 By duality, in turn, this leads us to study the solvability of the Neumann problem from the Lorentz space $L^{p,1}(\sigma)$ to $L^p(\sigma)$.
 Altogether, we get an estimate of the form